flutter-form-builder-ecosystem/form_builder_validators/README.md

 ### Identity validators

+- `FormBuilderValidators.city()` - requires the field's value to be a valid city name.
+- `FormBuilderValidators.country()` - requires the field's value to be a valid country name.
+- `FormBuilderValidators.firstName()` - requires the field's value to be a valid first name.
+- `FormBuilderValidators.lastName()` - requires the field's value to be a valid last name.
+- `FormBuilderValidators.passportNumber()` - requires the field's value to be a valid passport number.
 - `FormBuilderValidators.password()` - requires the field's to be a valid password that matched required conditions.
 - `FormBuilderValidators.ssn()` - requires the field's to be a valid SSN (Social Security Number).
+- `FormBuilderValidators.state()` - requires the field's value to be a valid state name.
+- `FormBuilderValidators.street()` - requires the field's value to be a valid street name.
 - `FormBuilderValidators.username()` - requires the field's to be a valid username that matched required conditions.
 - `FormBuilderValidators.zipCode()` - requires the field's to be a valid zip code.